ushenlu/i2p-nthu-math/i2p1/src/loop/lab_6_3.md

 The number D, first part (input -1 to exit): 1⏎
 The number D, second part (input -1 to exit): 0⏎
 The number D = 1000000000000000000
-The reminder N % D = 2
+The remainder N % D = 2

 The number N, first part (input -1 to exit): 1234567890123456789⏎ Invalid input